kuba465/To-Do-List/README.md

 # Technologies
 I wrote this app in Symfony.
 I used Doctrine, FOSUserBundle, JMSSerializerBundle, JavaScript/jQuery, AJAX.
 I musted to use JMS SErializer, because I made a huge mistake when I designed my database.
 There was unfortunately circural references.
-I need to repair it someday.
+## Edit
+I repaired circural references.
+There is still that mistake in database, but now page is loading very fast.
+Page was loading so slow because JMS was generated very big files.
+I resolved this issues and now it's ok.

 # Functionalities
 - you can add categories and then tasks to categories